 About a month after this, the rhythm section got together with three horns and recorded an album, Illumination!, as the Elvin Jones - Jimmy Garrison Sextet.

 Live At Birdland (1963)

-For some reason I never picked this up, perhaps confusing it with some other live album.
-Anyway, it contains three otherwise unrecorded Coltrane originals - "The Promise," "Alabama" and "Your Lady," and if you have the right edition, "Vilia" - plus versions of "Afro Blue" and Billy Eckstine's "I Want To Talk About You," which Trane had recorded way back in 1958.
+I passed over this album for decades, perhaps confusing it with some other live record.
+Anyway, it contains three otherwise unrecorded Coltrane originals - "The Promise," "Alabama" and "Your Lady," and if you have the right edition, "Vilia" - plus versions of "Afro Blue" and Billy Eckstine's "I Want To Talk About You," which Trane had first recorded way back in 1958.
 On the original LP "Alabama" (like "Your Lady," a studio recording) appears to have an odd recursive structure, but in fact an outtake that breaks down in the middle was accidentally prepended to the master take.
 The outtake has a brief solo but the master is through-composed, the first such in Trane's catalog.
 So it paved the way for the climactic fourth movement of "Love Supreme," and the grief expressed for the victims of the 16th Street Baptist Church bombing is palpable, though by the same token it's a tough listen.

 Meanwhile, "Afro-Blue" and "The Promise" are successors to "My Favorite Things": the first is also in three but incorporates African, Latin and blues influences, as the title suggests; "The Promise" is in 4/4 but has the same lilting feel and singsong quality of "Favorite Things."

 A seven-CD box of early '60s Trane, so obviously it's a treasure trove.
 Despite lots of repetition - six versions of "Favorite Things," five each of "Impressions" and "Mr. P.C.," four of "Naima" - there are also a lot of under-recorded pieces like "Traneing In," "Lonnie's Lament" and "Cousin Mary."